UDST/choicemodels/CONTRIBUTING.md

 - When you're ready to begin code review, open a pull request to the UDST/choicemodels master branch

 - The pull request writeup should be clear and thorough, to facilitate code review, documentation, and release notes (see [example here](https://github.com/UDST/choicemodels/pull/43)).
 First, briefly summarize the changes, referencing any associated issue threads.
-Then describe the changes in more detail: implementation, usage, performance, and anything else that's relevant.
-Make note of any API changes (class/method/function names, parameters, and behavior), particularly changes that could affect users' existing code
+Then describe the changes in more detail: implementation, usage, performance, and anything else that's relevant

+- Make note in the pull request writeup of any API changes (class/method/function names, parameters, and behavior), particularly changes that could affect users' existing code

 - Each substantial pull request should increment the development version number, e.g. from 0.2.dev7 to 0.2.dev8

-- If incrementing the version number: (1) update `setup.py`, (2) update the top-level `__init__.py`, (3) add a section to `CHANGELOG.md`, and (4) add the version number to the front of the pull request name
+- If incrementing the version number: (1) update `setup.py`, (2) update `choicemodels/__init__.py`, (3) add a section to `CHANGELOG.md`, and (4) add the version number to the beginning of the pull request name

 ### Preparing a production release: